-Health and Wellness Fair-The Campus Health and Wellness Fair is held each October in the Student Life Center.
+Wellness Fair-The Campus Health and Wellness Fair is held each October in the Student Life Center.
 At the fair, UUDPS maintains a booth to provide information about the Department, campus safety, RAD, crime prevention and other services the department offers.
 In addition, the Center for Student Wellness coordinates and runs the fair to provide information regarding healthy and safe behaviors on campus.

 Early Childhood Education Center and Village Day Care Centers-UUDPS's "Officer Friendly" talks to kids about Halloween safety, bike safety and stranger-danger at least twice a year.
-Greek Summit- UUDPS and the Center for Student Wellness present to fraternity and sorority members about campus safety, drugs and alcohol awareness, RAD, crime statistics and services provided by UUDPS.
-This is an annual event.